 At Ripon Grammar School the Upper School covers Key Stage 4 (fourth and fifth form).
-The head of Upper School is Miss Rachel Clark and the deputy head is Mrs Louise Johnson.
+The head of Upper School is Miss Rachael Clark and the deputy head is Mrs Louise Johnson.
 Our Pastoral Support Officer is also available for students in the Upper School.

 Each year group has around 130 students, including boarders and day students.
 Each year is split into four or five forms, depending on numbers.

 Students are taught in forms for English, Religious Studies, PE and Information Technology; in other subjects they are taught their GCSE options which are decided at the end of 3rd form.
 Subjects such as mathematics and French are taught in sets.

 8.50am – morning registration in form room.
 Students will attend a whole school assembly on Monday, Wednesday and Friday mornings; they will have form time on Tuesday and Thursday, however this time may be used for a year group assembly.

 Form time discussion and activities have a pastoral theme and cover topics which often inform the wider curriculum, as well as supporting students in their day-to-day lives.